 So when should you collect sales tax on clothes and shoes?
 Here’s a breakdown of state tax rates and requirements for clothing:

-States with No Clothing Tax
+States with No Tax on Clothes

 The only places in the United States, where clothing is completely exempt, are the four states in which there is no sales tax at all: Delaware, Montana, New Hampshire, and Oregon.